leedrake5/CloudCal/README.md

 ## Will this support other formats/XRF instruments?

 No reason not to - I started with the Tracer because it was the easiest to work with & the best for custom quantification.
 If you have other instruments you'd like to add, let me know and I can see if I can do it.
+It will be some time before I can look into it though.
 Keep in mind that the software would need a heavy lift from multiple folks to read binary files - these are the proprietary company files that have non-open source file types.

 ## How to cite this software
 Beats me - this is the first time I've tried to do anything like this.
 Drop me an email at b.lee.drake@gmail.com if you have questions or need to address this step.